How To Decorate a Halloween Gingerbread House

 - If your icing gets a bit too stiff to squeeze through the decorating tip, loosen it up with warm tap water, stirring it in a teaspoon at a time.

-- Who says you have to decorate using only candy?
-I found miniature trees at a craft store, and cut up an inexpensive pumpkin necklace to make "lights" to hang in the tree.
-My ground cover is black beans.
-And crumpled foil made a pond on the side of the house.
-I just wish I could have found a miniature Hansel and Gretel.
+- For the non-candy decorations I found miniature trees at a craft store, and cut up an inexpensive pumpkin necklace to make "lights" to hang in the tree.
+My ground cover is black beans and crumpled foil made a pond on the side of the house for miniature pirate ducks.
+I just wish I could have found tiny Hansel and Gretel figurines.

 Here's my best tip: You put a lot of work into decorating your gingerbread Halloween house, so don't just toss it out.
 Redecorate it for the holidays instead.
 A generous coat of white icing and a few new embellishments will easily transform your gingerbread house from witchy to winter wonderland.